CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-ms-dial.md

 Select appropriate parameters (ionization type / method type / data type / ion mode / target omics) for your dataset.
 Click “Next”.

+!!! info "FBMN with Waters MSe data"
-[Note] If you are processing with Waters MSe data, set MS method type to 'SWATH-MS or conventional All-ions method' and use [this experiment file](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/static/MSe_experiment.txt).
+  If you are processing with Waters MSe data, set MS method type to 'SWATH-MS or conventional All-ions method' and use [this experiment file](https://www.dropbox.com/s/b0rbtelnmnv3w93/Mse_experiment.txt?dl=1).

 #### 2. Import Files

 Click “browse” and open the dropdown menu for file types, and select “mzML file(*.mzml)”.
 The other available options are .abf or .cdf files.

 [Note] Data files should be placed at the same folder with the project file.

-[Note] If you are processing with Waters MSe data, convert raw data files into .abf and import.
-You can download ABF converter [here](http://www.reifycs.com/AbfConverter/index.html).

 Select files and click “Open”.
 You will see the list of selected files.
 Click “Next”.